progmaticltd/homebox/docs/features.md

 - Postfix configuration
 - IMAP access (dovecot
 - Autoconfig and Autodiscover

-You can even run the tests on a production server.
+- DNS records when the DNS server is installed

 ## Development support playbook

-A playbook will add support for development packages, necessary to debug and diagnostic the system while you are developing it, like SMTP or DNS tools.
+A playbook add support for development packages, necessary to debug and diagnostic the system while you are developing it, like SMTP or DNS tools.
 Once the development is finished, another playbook remove these packages and cleanup the system.